jenkinsci/postbuildscript-plugin/README.md

 ### Version 2.11.0

-* JENKINS-63529 - Allows to configure, whether to stop a post build step if any of its steps fails.
+* JENKINS-63529 - Allows configuring, whether to stop a post build step if any of its steps fails.

 ### Version 2.10.0